opnsense/docs/source/manual/how-tos/multiwan.rst

 --------------------------
 If you have a non symmetric setup with one IPS having a much higher bandwidth that the other then you can set a weight on each gateway to change the load balance.
-For instance if you have one line of 10Mbps and one of 20Mbps then set the weight of the first one to 1 and the second one to 2.
+For instance if you have one line of 10 Mbps and one of 20 Mbps then set the weight of the first one to 1 and the second one to 2.
 This way the second gateway will get twice as many traffic to handle than the first.